method7/wp-pure-naturals/wp-content/plugins/yith-infinite-scrolling/README.txt

 == Upgrade notice ==

-= 1.2.0 = Released on 11 March 2020
+= 1.3.0 = Released on 12 August 2020

-* New: Support for WooCommerce 4.0
+* New: Support for WooCommerce 4.4
-* New: Support for WordPress 5.4
+* New: Support for WordPress 5.5
 * Update: Plugin framework